skypanther/PiLit/pilit_player/readme.md

 ```
 #!/bin/bash

+# if using a virtual environment, activate it
-source /home/pi/py3env/bin/activate
+# source /home/pi/py3env/bin/activate
 cd /home/pi/PiLit/pilit_player
 sleep 15
-python pilit_player.py /home/pi/ChristmasShow.json &
+python3 pilit_player.py /home/pi/ChristmasShow.json &
 ```

 The 15 sec sleep command is required to give your Pi time to connect to your network.
 You may need to adjust that time for your network.
 If you're not using a virtual environment, don't include the `source` line.

 2. Mark the file as executable; at a terminal, enter: